MooersLab/talon-webpages/README.md

 ## Purpose

-The file `websites.talon` is provided to stimulate customization.
+The file *websites.talon* is provided to stimulate customization.
+Talon Voice In is a open source project that is wrapped with Python and that is highly customizable via either TalonScript or Python scripts.
+It is likely that you have different favorite websites.
+Adapt to suit your needs and interests.

 ## Installation

-Store *contractions.talon* inside `~/.talon/users/<whatever>/`.
+Store *websites.talon* inside `~/.talon/users/<whatever>/`.
 The subfolder <whatever> can have any name and is optional.
-Talon Voice will automatically detect this file and all others inside `~/.talon/users/` without restaring Talon Voice.
+Talon Voice will automatically detect this file and all others inside `~/.talon/users/` without restarting Talon Voice.

 You can add more contractions by using a text editor.
-The *contractions.talon* file is a plain text file written in TalonScript which is a subset of Python.
+The *websites.talon* file is a plain text file written in TalonScript, which is a subset of Python.

+## Operation

+The commands work only when the cursor is in inside a web browser, and the web browser is the current active application in the foreground of your desktop.